-BC Assessment must establish the assessed value for all land and improvements in the province.
+The System Property taxation depends upon two different but interrelated mechanisms: Establishment of property values for land and improvements, which is the exclusive responsibility of the BC Assessment Authority (BC Assessment); and Establishment of a tax rate which, when multiplied by the property value, will raise the appropriate amount of property taxes - see Fact Sheet #11.
+Assessments Since 1974, BC Assessment has been responsible for preparing assessments for property taxation purposes.
+The Assessment Act describes the methods to be used in valuing and classifying property, the rules for providing assessment notices and assessment rolls to property owners and taxing bodies, and a framework for review and appeal of the valuation, classification, and exemption of property.
+Valuation BC Assessment must establish the assessed value for all land and improvements in the province.
 The Assessment Act and its regulations set out the valuation methodology.
-Assessors must take a number of factors into consideration in establishing the assessed value of a property (e.g., use, selling price of comparable land and improvements, revenue or rental value).
+Assessors take a number of factors into consideration in establishing the assessed value of a property (e.g., use, selling price of comparable land and improvements, revenue or rental value).
 In addition, the method of valuation may be different for different types or classes of property.
 For example, while property in Class 6 (Business and Other) is valued at market value, improvements in Class 4 (Major Industry) are valued on a cost less depreciation basis.

-Classification

-BC Assessment classifies properties into one or more of the nine property classes set out in Assessment Act regulations.
-The following table sets out the classes and the total 2018 assessed value (actual value before exemptions) for each of the classes, in BILLIONS:
+Classification BC Assessment classifies properties into one or more of the nine property classes set out in Assessment Act regulations.
+The following table sets out the classes and the total 2022 assessed value (actual value before exemptions) for each of the classes, in BILLIONS:

 Class 1.
-Residential \$1,445.51
+Residential \$1,893.08

 Class 2.
-Utility \$29.07
+Utility \$34.49

 Class 3.
 Supportive Housing \$0.00

 Class 4.
-Major Industry \$8.88
+Major Industry \$10.70

 Class 5.
-Light Industry \$24.27
+Light Industry \$40.78

 Class 6.
-Business and Other \$291.00
+Business and Other \$380.58

 Class 7.
-Managed Forest \$1.44
+Managed Forest \$1.32

 Class 8.
-Recreation/Non profit \$59.73
+Recreational/Non-profit \$73.02

 Class 9.
-Farm \$1.26
+Farm \$1.32

-^{}New class introduced in 2008.
+New class introduced in 2008.
 Properties in the Supportive Housing class are regulated at \$1 for land and \$1 for improvements.